composer/composer/doc/articles/scripts.md

 Although Composer is not intended to manage long-running processes and other such aspects of PHP projects, it can sometimes be handy to disable the process timeout on custom commands.
-This timeout defaults to 300 seconds and can be overridden for all commands using the config key `process-timeout`, or for specific commands using an argument to the `run-script` command.
+This timeout defaults to 300 seconds and can be overridden in a variety of ways depending on the desired effect: it's possible to disable it for all command using the config key `process-timeout`, or for a specific call using the `--timeout` parameter of the `run` (`run-scripts`) command, or using a static helper for specific scripts.

-A static helper also exists that can disable the process timeout for a specific script directly in composer.json:
+To disable the timeout for specific scripts with the static helper directly in composer.json:

 ```json
 {